 Heller has said he doesn't support the measure because of fears it would lead to a national gun registry.

-AP writer Michelle Rindels in Las Vegas contributed to this story.
+Associated Press writer Michelle Rindels in Las Vegas contributed to this story.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)